A Step-by-Step Guide to Becoming a UMGSA Councillor

 2. Complete the Council Nomination Form

 If there’s no councillor representing your department, and you’re interested in representing your department on the UMGSA Council, then you need to complete a 2018-2019 Council Nomination Form.
-You’ll need 10 signatures from fellow graduate students in your department to endorse you, OR you need to prove that you’ve been elected by your department’s graduate student association.
+You’ll need 10 signatures from fellow graduate students in your department to endorse you, OR you need to prove that you’ve been elected by your department’s graduate student association (see step one).
 You’ll also need your departmental secretary to sign the form.
 Once you’ve completed the form, proceed to step three:

 3. Get to Know Our Policies